kodecocodes/i9t/frontmatter/dedications.md

 "To Ken who always encouraged me not to get a real job.
 Also to my weird and wonderful children Robin and Kayla - love you both!"
 _— Caroline Begbie_

+"To my wife Emily and my father Aldo."
+_— Pietro Rea_